ianrose/hugo-test/content/posts/example.md

 ---
-title: An unzipped Sketch file created .png preview and human-readable .json files.
-  This created a question for us – could our design and development teams collaborate seamlessly?
-Are we finally to feed design assets directly to the development pipeline and integrate .sketch file at the same time as development
+title: Hugo New Post
 menu:
   test:
     name: Welcome To Hugo
     weight: 1

 ---
-Tes asdft more edits You’ll find this post in your `content/posts` directory.
+You’ll find this post in your `content/posts` directory.

 To add new posts, simply add a file in the `content/posts` directory that follows the convention `name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.